 For information regarding the Honours Thesis designation and Undergraduate Thesis courses for the B.Mgt. degree, see Dhillon School of Business, Undergraduate Thesis Course (Honours Thesis Designation).

 Students studying at the undergraduate level occasionally have extenuating circumstances (e.g., illness, family priorities, deployment) that may interrupt their studies and they need to step away from their studies for a period of time.
 Students can get more information about a Leave of Absence from their respective advising office.
 There may be some programs in which a Leave of Absence is not suitable.
-Students in a combined degree will require approval from both Faculties/Schools.
-International students considering applying for a Leave of Absence should contact the International Centre for Students about potential visa implications.
+Students in a combined degree should seek advice from both Faculties/Schools.
+International students considering applying for a Leave of Absence should contact the International Centre about potential visa implications.

 An approved Leave of Absence normally starts at the beginning of a term.
 During an approved Leave of Absence, the following conditions apply: